IBMStreams/streamsx.websocket/README.md

 ```
 <YOUR_CPPWS_TOOLKIT_HOME>/samples/WebSocketSourceTester/etc/creating-a-self-signed-certificate.txt
 ```
 A copy of the text file mentioned above is available in the `etc` directory of every example shipped with this toolkit.
 This file explains different procedures to create client/server-side private certificate as well as the public certificate to share with the remote party that is getting connected to or connected from.
-It also has more details about creating key store and trust store for C++ and Java based client and server applications.
+It also has more details about creating key store and trust store for C++ and Java client and server applications.

 ## Example usage of this toolkit inside a Streams application
 Here is a code snippet that shows how to invoke the **WebSocketSource** operator available in this toolkit with a subset of supported features: